 Create a Renovation Wish List

-There is no point in spending all the money and time on renovating unless you have a clear idea of exactly what you want to achieve.
+There is no point in spending all the money and time on renovating your home unless you have a clear idea of exactly what you want to achieve.
 This is your chance to really optimise the functionality of your living space.
 Make a wish list and establish which things have a higher priority than others; which are necessary and which are less so.

 Determine your Home Project Budget

-The amount of money you are willing and able to spend will determine every other aspect of your renovation.
+The amount of money you are willing and able to spend will determine every other aspect of renovating your home.
 Work out a strict but logical budget before taking any further steps, and do your best to stick to that figure throughout the project.
 Creating a list of probable jobs will help to determine budget – speaking to an architect, contractor or project professional can bring to light unexpected but likely costs – and there is a host of articles online too.

 As a general rule, projects go over budget regularly, so leave yourself a little movement for last minute additions and to cover any potential delays.